wyang342/schema-modifications/readme.md

 * interfaces that don't match how a user perceives the problem
 * limitations that prevent users from fully harnessing the application

 In this challenge you don't have to consider any existing application code, but schema changes often require careful coordination with application code.
-You're task is to update an existing schema that has a few bugs and limitations.
+Your task is to update an existing schema that has a few bugs and limitations.
 You'll be renaming columns, changing column types and adding missing constraints.

 ## Current Schema